-- 8.2.1 Stormwater management in the Block 41 Secondary Plan area shall be in accordance with the directions in Section 3.6 of the VOP 2010; the East Purpleville Creek Subwatershed Study, and the MESP developed as part of the Block Plan approval process required in accordance with Section 10.1 of VOP 2010, and shall also meet the criteria of all approval agencies, including the TRCA and Ministry of the Environment, Conservation and Parks (MECP).
-In addition, the applicable policies of the Approved Source Protection Plan: CTC Source Protection Region will be applied. - 8.2.2 Development in the Block 41 Secondary Plan area is required to incorporate "Low Impact Development" best practices and green infrastructure, wherever feasible and practical to minimize runoff, reduce water pollution, and protect groundwater resources as measures in addition to more traditional stormwater management systems and facilities.
-These measures may include but are not limited to, porous pavements, bioretention basins, enhanced swales, at-source infiltration, greywater re-use, green roofs, rain gardens, and alternative filtration systems such as treatment trains and water conservation measures, subject to the satisfaction of the City. - 8.2.3 For permitted locations of Stormwater Management facilities refer to policies 4.9.1 and 5.5.4 of this
+8.2.1 Stormwater management in the Block 41 Secondary Plan area shall be in accordance with the directions in Section 3.6 of the VOP 2010; the East Purpleville Creek Subwatershed Study, and the MESP developed as part of the Block Plan approval process required in accordance with Section 10.1 of VOP 2010, and shall also meet the criteria of all approval agencies, including the TRCA and Ministry of the Environment, Conservation and Parks (MECP).
+In addition, the applicable policies of the Approved Source Protection Plan: CTC Source Protection Region will be applied.

-Secondary Plan.
+- 8.2.2 Development in the Block 41 Secondary Plan area is required to incorporate "Low Impact Development" best practices and green infrastructure, wherever feasible and practical to minimize runoff, reduce water pollution, and protect groundwater quality and maintain pre-development groundwater levels as measures in addition to more traditional stormwater management systems and facilities.
+These measures may include but are not limited to, porous pavements, bioretention basins, enhanced swales, at-source infiltration, greywater re-use, green roofs, rain gardens, and alternative filtration systems such as treatment trains and water conservation measures, subject to the satisfaction of the City. - 8.2.3 Subject to the policies of Section 4.2 of the Greenbelt Plan, naturalized stormwater management facilities are permitted outside of natural hazard lands, key natural heritage features, key hydrologic features, and their associated VPZs, subject to the provisions of policy 5.6.4 of this Secondary Plan.